middyjs/middy/website/docs/middlewares/secrets-manager.md

 NOTES:

-- Lambda is required to have IAM permission for `secretsmanager:GetSecretValue`
+- Lambda is required to have IAM permission for `secretsmanager:GetSecretValue`.
+If using `fetchRotationDate` add `secretsmanager:DescribeSecret` in as well.

 ## Sample usage